Maryland Police Car Accident and Police Brutality Settlements

 Police officers and law enforcement officials have a responsibility to protect society and enforce the law.
-The public rely on police officers and place their confidence in them to act appropriately, and most officers uphold that trust.
-However, in very rare instances, an officer may go too far, use too much force or make a bad decision that have tragic consequences.
+The public rely on police officers and place their confidence in them to act appropriately.
+However, in rare instances, an officer may go too far, use too much force or make a bad decision that can have tragic consequences.

 - Police Brutality or Excessive Use of Force

 - Inappropriate or Excessive Use of a Taser Gun

 - False Arrest or Imprisonment

 To review a potential claim for a catastrophic injury suffered by yourself, a friend or family member, request a free consultation.

 How Do I File A Lawsuit Over Police Brutality or a Police Car Accident?